yuhr/routets/README.md

 - Cannot contain slashes
 - Cannot start or end with dots

-These are by design and will never be lifted.
+These are by design and will never be lifted. `routets` is made with the principle of least surprise; suffixes are technically required to avoid ugly special-casing of route names like `index`.
+You must be freely able to use _any_ route name for your own purpose.

 ## Deploying to Deno Deploy